 Treatment for Bipolar Disorder

 Bipolar disorder often develops in a person’s late teens or early adult years, with more than half of all cases starting before age 25.
 It is treatable, and people with the illness can lead full and productive lives.
-However, like diabetes or heard disease, bipolar disorder is a long-term illness that must be carefully managed throughout a person’s life.
+However, like diabetes or heart disease, bipolar disorder is a long-term illness that must be carefully managed throughout a person’s life.

 An effective maintenance treatment plan usually includes medication to control mood swings and symptoms.
 Psychotherapy, group therapy and peer support can also be helpful in treatment and understanding of the disorder.